51Degrees/documentation/src/devicedetection/migrationguides/51dversion3.md

     fileName, &provider, properties, 4, 1000);
 ```

 An equivalent service can be set up using the V4 device detection API.
-Rather than all options
-being provided as inidividual arguments, both the Pattern and Hash follow the same pattern
-of taking the following:
+However, the Hash data files have been significantly improved for V4,
+and are now equivalent or superior to Pattern in every way.
+As such, Hash is now the only option.
+It takes the following parameters:

 1. A resource manager.
-This is similar to the V3 provider, but provides a generic was of managing resources in a thread-safe manner.
+This is similar to the V3 provider, but provides a generic way of managing resources in a thread-safe manner.
 2. A configuration structure.
 This defines the way the data set is used.
 For example, whether the data set is loaded into memory, or streamed from file.
 3. A required properties structure.
 This is a structure which can contain a string or array indicating the properties which should be loaded.
 4. Data file path.
 This is the path to the data file which should be loaded.
 5. An exception structure.
 This provides a way for internal methods to report exceptions instead of allowing the process to crash.

-Note: That these examples all use the Hash API, however the Pattern API follows the same pattern and naming convensions.

 After setting any configuration options required in the config structure, the data set is
 initialized using the `fiftyoneDegreesHashInitManagerFromFile`, or `fiftyoneDegreesHashInitManagerFromMemory`